 New data from the NASA/ESA Hubble Space Telescope has provided the strongest evidence yet for mid-sized black holes in the Universe.
 Hubble confirms that this “intermediate-mass” black hole dwells inside a dense star cluster.

 Intermediate-mass black holes (IMBHs) are a long-sought “missing link” in black hole evolution.
 There have been a few other IMBH candidates found to date.
-They are smaller than the supermassive black holes that lie at the cores of large galaxies, but larger than stellar-mass black holes formed by the collapse of massive stars.
+They are larger than stellar-mass black holes formed by the collapse of massive stars but smaller than the supermassive black holes that lie at the cores of large galaxies.
 This new black hole is over 50,000 times the mass of our Sun.

 IMBHs are hard to find.
 “Intermediate-mass black holes are very elusive objects, and so it is critical to carefully consider and rule out alternative explanations for each candidate.
 That is what Hubble has allowed us to do for our candidate,” said Dacheng Lin of the University of New Hampshire, principal investigator of the study.

 Lin and his team used Hubble to follow up on leads from NASA’s Chandra X-ray Observatory and the European Space Agency’s X-ray Multi-Mirror Mission (XMM-Newton), which carries three high-throughput X-ray telescopes and an optical monitor to make long uninterrupted exposures providing highly sensitive observations.

 “Adding further X-ray observations allowed us to understand the total energy output,” said team member Natalie Webb of the Université de Toulouse in France.
 “This helps us to understand the type of star that was disrupted by the black hole.”